Three million receive rare emergency alert as UK braces for Storm Darragh

 The Independent is trusted by Americans across the entire political spectrum.
 And unlike many other quality news outlets, we choose not to lock Americans out of our reporting and analysis with paywalls.
 We believe quality journalism should be available to everyone, paid for by those who can afford it.Your support makes all the difference.

-Three million people received an emergency alert from the Government on Friday after forecasters issued a rare red warning for wind as Storm Darragh hits the UK.
+Three million people have been urged to stay indoors and avoid driving as Storm Darragh could bring winds of up to 90mph.

-The Cabinet Office issued the alert at 6.45pm to people in areas covered by the red warning in parts of Wales and the South West.
+The Cabinet Office issued an emergency alert at 6.45pm to people in areas covered by the Met Office’s rare red warning for wind in parts of Wales and south-west England.

 The Emergency Alert system sent a message to every compatible mobile phone in the impacted areas, containing information about the red warning and guidance on how to stay safe into Saturday.

+This included a line that said: “Strong winds can cause flying debris, falling trees and large waves around coastal areas, all of which can present a danger to life.

+“Stay indoors if you can.
+It is not safe to drive in these conditions.”

-It was the largest use of the system outside a test scenario – the last test being in April 2023.
+It was the largest use of the emergency alert system outside a test scenario – the last test being in April 2023.

 Mobile phones made a loud siren-like sound even if they were set on silent.
 The sound and vibration lasted for about 10 seconds.